 To open trash from terminal go to: Applications - > Utilities -> Terminal

 - ls -al ~/.Trash - To open trash of current User

 - sudo ls -al /Users/*/.Trash - To open Trash of all Users – Login admin account

 - sudo sh -c 'ls -al /Volumes/*/.Trashes/*/' - If you want to access Trash of even the external volumes

 Solution 2: Restore Files from not opening Trash or from emptied Trash – Remo Recover

 The above steps may not help in accessing file on trash.
 When you empty Trash, you lose your deleted files.
 In case you are looking for a solution to restore back your files from inaccessible Trash folder or emptied Trash then you need to run Remo Recover Mac tool.

 Remo Recover is an easy-to-use tool that lets you recover your deleted files & folders from Trash in simple steps.
 Whether you Trash is corrupt and unable to access files in it or emptied Trash, Remo Recover will help you recover files back.

 Its friendly interface makes the recovery simple.
-Even though the recovery process involves rigorous scanning, Remo Mac Data recovery tool takes care of everything and you just have to perform several clicks.
+Even though the recovery process involves rigorous scanning, the Remo Mac File recovery tool takes care of everything and you just have to perform several clicks.
 Follow the below steps to recover deleted files from Mac Trash.